Yale student Kevin Jiang's murder: Connecticut police obtain warrant for arrest, suspect at large

 New Haven police have obtained an arrest warrant related to the fatal shooting of Yale University graduate student Kevin Jiang, police confirmed to Fox News on Saturday.

+Jiang, 26, was shot multiple times and found lying outside his car on a New Haven street on Feb.
+7. Authorities immediately believed Jiang may have been targeted and his killing was not random.

-The New Haven Police Department has obtained an arrest warrant charging Qinxuan Pan with murder, Capt.
-Anthony Duff told Fox News, adding that Pan remains at large.
+The New Haven Police Department has now obtained an arrest warrant charging Qinxuan Pan, 29, with Jiang’s murder, Capt.
+Anthony Duff told Fox News.

+Pan remains at large and is to be considered armed and dangerous, authorities said, and a reward of up to $5,000 has been offered for any information that directly leads to his arrest.

+Additional warrants for his arrest in Connecticut and Massachusetts charged Pan with unlawful flight to avoid prosecution and interstate theft of a vehicle.
+Pan visited a dealership prior to the shooting in order to purchase a small-model SUV, according to a flyer from the NHPD.

 SLAIN YALE STUDENT LAID TO REST BY CONNECTICUT NATIONAL GUARD IN CEREMONY HONORING HIS MILITARY SERVICE